Dor-sketch/AlphaSudokuGo/README.md

 ---

-## Sudoku 🧩
+## Sudoku

-The Sudoku puzzle serves as a classic instance of a CSP.
+The Sudoku puzzle serves as a classic instance of a CSP, because it involves finding a solution to a set of variables (the cells of the grid) subject to constraints.

 It comprises a 9x9 grid of cells, each capable of holding a value from 1 to 9.
 The objective is to populate the grid so that each row, column, and 3x3 subgrid contains the numbers 1 to 9 with no repetitions.
 This can be modeled as a CSP with 81 variables (one for each cell), 81 domains (each containing the numbers 1 to 9), and 27 constraints (9 for the rows, 9 for the columns, and 9 for the subgrids).

 My first encounter with the Sudoku puzzle was through the LeetCode problem Sudoku Solver, which is classified as a 'Hard' problem (see [Sudoku Solver](https://leetcode.com/problems/sudoku-solver/)).
 The challenge is to develop a program that solves a Sudoku puzzle by filling the empty cells.
 A Sudoku solution must adhere to all the rules previously mentioned.